-The Bonds and the Notes will be general obligations of the City, and the City will pledge its full faith and credit to pay the principal of and interest on the Bonds and the Notes when due.
+The Bonds will be general obligations of the City, and the City will pledge its full faith and credit to pay the principal of and interest on the Bonds when due.

-Unless paid from other sources, the Bonds and the Notes are payable from general property tax revenues.
+Unless paid from other sources, the Bonds are payable from general property tax revenues.
 The City has the power under Connecticut General Statutes to levy ad valorem taxes on all taxable property in the City without limit as to rate or amount, except as to certain classified property such as certified forest land taxable at a limited rate and dwelling houses of qualified elderly persons of low income or of qualified disabled persons taxable at limited amounts.

-Payment of the Bonds and the Notes is not limited to property tax revenues or any other revenue source, but certain other revenues of the City may be restricted as to use and therefore may not be available to pay debt service on the Bonds and the Notes.
+Payment of the Bonds is not limited to property tax revenues or any other revenue source, but certain other revenues of the City may be restricted as to use and therefore may not be available to pay debt service on the Bonds.

 There are no statutory provisions for priorities in the payment of general obligations of the City.
-There are no statutory provisions for a lien on any portion of the tax levy or other revenues to secure the Bonds or the Notes or judgments thereon, in priority to other claims.
+There are no statutory provisions for a lien on any portion of the tax levy or other revenues to secure the Bonds or judgments thereon, in priority to other claims.